 Review by Ian Keogh

-DC Superhero Girls is an entry level introduction to DC’s female superheroes by recasting them as high school students, a project produced in conjunction with Mattel who produce an accompanying line of dolls.
+DC Super Hero Girls is an entry level introduction to DC’s female superheroes by recasting them as high school students, a project produced in conjunction with Mattel who produce an accompanying line of dolls, and the vastly better animation.
 As a project aimed at young girls, Hits and Myths is relentlessly vividly bright, peppy and upbeat with the cast thrown a series of escalating problems that they always deal with by displaying positive coping mechanisms and cheerful can-do attitudes.
 It’s not for everyone.

 Having learned of The Odyssey in class that day via teacher Etrigan, the assorted superheroes later become involved in an adventure featuring strangely similar threats and situations as they search for Batgirl’s stolen plane.